mlochbaum/BQN/doc/embed.md

 BQN can also call JS functions, to use functionality that isn't native to BQN or interact with a program written in JS.
 For example, `bqn("{𝕏'a'+↕26}")(alert)` calls the argument `alert` from within BQN.
 The displayed output isn't quite right here, because a BQN string is stored as a JS array, not a string.
 See the next section for more information.

 Cool, but none of these examples really use closures, just self-contained functions.
 [Closures](lexical.md#closures) are functions that use outside state, which is maintained over the course of the program.
-Here's an example program that defines `i` and then returns a function that manipulates `i` and returns its new value.
+Here's an example program that defines `i`, and then returns a function that manipulates `i` and returns its new value.

     let push = bqn(`
         i←4⥊0